laristra/flecsph/doc/development.md

 # Contact

-If you have any questions or concern related with this, please contact Oleg Korobkin (korobkin@lanl.gov), Julien Loiseau (julien.loiseau@univ-reims.fr), or Hyun Lim (hylim1988@gmail.com)
+If you have any questions or concerns, please contact Oleg Korobkin (korobkin@lanl.gov), Julien Loiseau (julien.loiseau@univ-reims.fr), or Hyun Lim (hylim1988@gmail.com)